-Hughes, a Democrat, was the representative for Georgia's 12th congressional district from 1915 to 1917.
+Hughes was the representative for Georgia’s 12th congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Mar 1909 to Mar 1917, Hughes missed 204 of 899 roll call votes, which is 22.7%.
 This is on par with the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.